-I also love the art and history, the numerous museums and monuments to be explored.
-(Fun Fact: CDMX has more museums than any other city in the world) With various indoor and outdoor markets, I can spend hours wandering around, talking with vendors and purchasing more textiles and pottery than can fit in my suitcase.
+I also love the art and history, exploring the numerous museums and monuments.
+(Fun Fact: CDMX has more museums than any other city in the world) With various indoor and outdoor markets, I can spend hours wandering around, talking with vendors, and purchasing more textiles and pottery than could ever fit in my suitcase.

 And I love the language.
-I’m not bilingual (yet), but I love conversing and improving my Spanish.
-Whether chatting with cab drivers, asking for directions, or skimming novels in Librería Porrúa, Mexico City is an easy place for me to practice and learn.
+I’m not bilingual (yet), but I enjoy conversing and improving my Spanish.
+Whether chatting with cab drivers, asking for directions, or skimming novels in Librería Porrúa, Mexico City is a comfortable place for me to practice and learn.

 Finally, I love the people.
-I have experienced only kindness and hospitality in this city, and I am so drawn to the importance of family in Mexican culture.
-If (or when) Anthony and I move abroad, this city is near the top of our list.
+I have experienced only kindness and hospitality in this city; the importance of family in Mexican culture draws me in.
+If (or when) Anthony and I move abroad, this place is near the top of our list.

 As you can see, I could go on and on, reiterating how much I love Mexico City and trying to convince you all to plan a visit, but I will leave you with a few of my favorite places instead.
-This isn’t comprehensive, and I recommend reading other guides (as well as just wandering and finding your own favorites), but here is a pretty basic guide to a not so basic city. ¡Buen viaje!
+This list isn’t comprehensive, and I recommend reading other guides (as well as just wandering and finding your personal favorites), but here is a basic guide to a not so basic city. ¡Buen Viaje!

 Taqueria El Greco

 Hands down my favorite place to eat (so far) in Mexico City.
 I’m not a foodie unless it is authentic Mexican or Greek food, and Taqueria El Greco is the happiest of marriages of my favorite flavors.
 If you are in CDMX, you must visit.